tc39/proposal-object-values-entries/spec.md

             1. Assert: *kind* is **"key+value"**.
             1. Let *entry* be [CreateArrayFromList][create-array-from-list](&laquo; *key*, *value* &raquo;).
             1. Append *entry* to *properties*.
-  1. Order the elements of *properties* so they are in the same relative order as would be produced by the Iterator that would be returned if the [[Enumerate]] internal method was invoked on *O*.
+  1. Order the elements of *properties* so they are in the same relative order as would be produced by the Iterator that would be returned if the EnumerateObjectProperties internal method was invoked with *O*.
   1. Return *properties*.

 The order of elements in the returned list is the same as the enumeration order that is used by a for-in statement.